Zoning Board of Appeals

 Agendas are available prior to the meetings.
 Minutes are available following approval.

-Members are appointed by the Board of Selectmen to three-year terms.
-Five regular members and four associate members serve without pay.
+9 members are appointed by the Select Board to three-year terms; 5 regular members and 4 associate members serve without pay.

-The Andover Zoning Board of Appeals is authorized to function under the General Laws of the Commonwealth of Massachusetts Chapters 40A and 40B, as well as the Andover Zoning Bylaw (Article VIII).
-The Board issues special permits, grants variances and comprehensive permits, and hears appeals from decisions of the Building Commissioner or other administrative officer.
+The Andover Zoning Board of Appeals is authorized to function under the General Laws of the Commonwealth of Massachusetts General Laws Chapter40A, Section14 and Chapter 40B, as well as the Andover Zoning Bylaw (Article VIII).

-Public hearings of the Board are held as the result of applications in the following areas:
+Public hearings are held as the result of applications for relief in the following areas:

-- By a person aggrieved by the decision of the Building Inspector or other administrative officer (Massachusetts General Law, Chapter 40A, Section 13).
+- As a party aggrieved by a decision of the Building Inspector or other administrative officer (M.G.L.
+Chapter40A, Section13).

 - For a Comprehensive Permit pursuant to M.G.L.
 Chapter 40B to construct affordable housing within the Town of Andover.